Last updated 06/04/23

 Rate paid on taxable expenses and benefits.

-Employers’ National Insurance is a type of Class 1 National Insurance that employers have to pay to HMRC in respect of their employees’ wages.
+Employer National Insurance is a type of Class 1 National Insurance that employers have to pay to HMRC in respect of their employees’ wages.
+You can find out more about National Insurance on our accounting glossary.

-For full details of how employers should pay towards all employees’ National Insurance, including rebates and special rates, check the HMRC website
+For full details of how employers should pay towards all employees’ National Insurance, including rebates and special rates, check the HMRC website.

 How to pay Class 1 employers’ National Insurance contributions